 - The number of toilet visits is limited to two visits for an exam of two hours.
 For exams longer than two hours in duration, you may make use of three toilet visits.
 The toilets are closed during the first and last half hour of an exam.

 - If you need to use the toilet, please signal the invigilator.

 - If due to a medical necessity a student may have to make more than the maximum number of toilet visits permitted during the examination, the student must inform the Head (or other) Invigilator before the examination and present preferably a document from the Board of Examiners or student adviser granting permission for this.

 - Food: preferably no food, but certainly no more than two packaged snacks, such as energy bars.

-- Drinks: no more than a one-litre bottle or two half-litre bottles of still water (no cans, no other drinks).
+- Drinks: no more than a one-liter bottle or two half-liter bottles of still water (no cans, no other drinks).